pre-srfi/emacs/README.md

 This implies that `get-buffer`, `get-buffer-create`, `generate-new-buffer` do not exist here.

+## Zero-based vs one-based indexing

+Emacs buffer positiong indexing is 1-based, not 0-based.
+This is inconsistent with string, vector, and list indexing, which is 0-based in Emacs Lisp just like in Scheme and other Lisp dialects.
+Emacs buffers' column numbers are also 0-based at the Emacs Lisp API level.

+For consistency with the rest of Scheme, this SRFI deviated from Emacs indexing and uses 0-based indexes for buffer positions just as Scheme does for strings, vectors, and lists.
+We can do this because Emacs Lisp code does not require hard-coded buffer positions. `(point-min)`, `(point-max)`, `(point-at-bol)`, `(point-at-eol)`, and various search functions are used to obtain buffer positions instead.

 ## Macros, parameters, procedures that take thunks

 Emacs Lisp makes heavy use of macros, perhaps owing to the fact that